 Why PR Data Reveals True Capacity

-Pull requests are the most reliable signal of engineering output because they represent completed, reviewed, merged work.
-Unlike story points (which vary by team) or hours logged (which don't correlate with output), PR metrics are:
+Pull requests represent completed, reviewed, merged work.
+That makes them a better signal than story points (which vary by team) or hours logged (which rarely correlate with output).
+PR metrics are:

 - Objective: Based on actual code shipped, not estimates